Fotoeins Fotografie

 I knew I should’ve taken that left turn at Albuquerque.

 That Bugs Bunny statement is a frequently used gag in a number of Warner Brothers cartoons.
-But seriously, that is one very specific geographical reference.
+But in all seriousness, it is a very specific geographical reference.
 What does Bugs mean by “that left turn?”
 Is it a real thing?

 Let’s go to New Mexico in the American Southwest, to Albuquerque, whose modern development has been shaped by the car and high-speed roads.
-The city’s history is tied with the creation of the American highway and with one of the most well-known highway, US route 66.
+The city’s history is tied with the creation of the American highway and one of the most well-known: US route 66.

-• Turn right, and drivers are headed away from US-66 and north towards Santa Fe.
+• Turn right, and drivers are headed away from US-66, northbound towards Santa Fe.

-• Jig slightly left, and drivers continue west on US-66 towards Arizona and the highway’s west terminus in Los Angeles, California.
+• Jig slightly left, and drivers continue westbound on US-66 towards Arizona and beyond to the highway’s western terminus in Los Angeles, California.

-John Deeth wrote about this in August 2011.
+John Deeth also wrote about the “left turn” in August 2011.

 ( Click here for more )